CatherineKiiru/js-challenges/Coding notes/readme.md

 ### Comparison with less than or equal to operator

 The less than or equal to operator (<=) compares the value of two numbers and returns a boolean value.
 If the number to the left is less than or equal to the number to the right,it returns true.
 Otherwise the function returns a false boolean.
-Just like the equalit operator, the less than or equal to operator performs type conversion on data types when evaluating values.
+Just like the equality operator, the less than or equal to operator performs type conversion on data types when evaluating values.

 ### Curly Brackets or Braces in JavaScript